 We had to take the subway then cable car to Arashiyama.

 We hit just about everything on my to dos in Arashiyama.
 Neither of us were interested in the monkey park.
-We did the Tenryuji Temple, known for its zen gardens, fall foliage and mountain views.
+We did the Tenryuji Temple first, known for its zen gardens, fall foliage and mountain views.
 It was ¥500 entrance fee and I thought well worth it due to its giant gardens.
 My main goals for temples were:

 ☆ fall foliage